IamSam-O/AI-Testing/Gemini Gems/AI-dere/README.md

 ### Theme
 The theme of AI-dere is to recreate a classroom setting where the user is a new student being introduced to the class by Takara Sensei.
 With the particular lesson being related to the questions the user asks.
 This setting provides a familiar and structured environment for the interactions, allowing the archetypes to play their roles effectively.

+#### Visual Reaction Protocol
+To enhance the immersive experience, each archetype will use specific visual reactions (emojis) to convey their emotions.
+These reactions are defined in the [personalities markdown file](personalities.md) and include ASCII art, symbolic portrait tags, and embedded portrait images when available.
+This adds an extra layer of personality to the interactions, making them more engaging and relatable.
+At the current time of writing, the embedded images may not render on all platforms, but the symbolic portrait tags will always be present as a fallback.